Ronty00/Remote-Desktop-Access/README.md

 # Remote-Desktop-Access
-In our project enables seamless connection between a client computer and a server computer.
+Our project enables seamless connection between a client computer and a server computer.
 Through this setup, the client can remotely access and control the server’s desktop environment, allowing for easy management of files, and Download files.
 Project Overview
 This project provides a Remote Desktop Access solution, enabling a client computer to connect to and control a server computer remotely.
 The system supports executing commands, transferring files, and initiating screen-sharing sessions.
 It is implemented using Python with a GUI for user interaction and a server-side application to handle incoming connections.